Eight Forest Lane

 Step-By-Step Instructions

-To make the cake, start by creaming the dairy free butter and the sugar together in a large mixing bowl using your handheld electric mixer.
-Add in the egg and vanilla and continue to mix until everything is smooth and creamy.
+Step 1: Using an electric mixer, cream together the dairy free butter and the sugar in a large mixing bowl.
+Add in the egg and vanilla and continue to mix until smooth and creamy.

-Pour the batter into a greased and lined cake pan and bake for 20 minutes or until the top is golden brown and springs back when lightly touched.
+Step 3: Pour the batter into a greased and lined cake pan and bake for 20-25 minutes or until the top is golden brown and springs back when lightly touched.

-While the cake is still warm, brush the top generously with melted dairy free butter and sprinkle it with cinnamon sugar.
-The best time to eat this is immediately while it is warm and buttery and smells incredible.
+Step 4: While the cake is still warm, brush the top generously with melted dairy free butter and sprinkle it with cinnamon sugar.

-If you like the sound of this cake but are looking for something a bit fancier, why not try this chai spiced tea cake which to me is just an evolution of this humble tea cake.
+If you like the sound of this cake but are looking for something that is also gluten free, why not try this blueberry almond cake which to me is just an evolution of this the humble tea cake.
 Or if you’re looking for a vegan option, try my vegan coffee cake which is similar but just very extra with a cinnamon sugar filling and crumble topping.

 More easy cake recipes: